 Shaver Shop established an LTIP to assist in the motivation, retention and reward of Shaver Shop executives.
-The LTIP is designed to align the interests of executives more closely with the interests of Shareholders by providing an opportunity for eligible executives to acquire Shares subject to the conditions of the LTIP (Plan Shares).
+The LTIP is designed to align the interests of executives more closely with the interests of Shareholders by providing an opportunity for eligible executives to acquire Plan Shares subject to the conditions of the LTIP (Plan Shares).

 The Plan Shares are issued or transferred to participants in the LTIP at market value based on the volume weighted average price of the shares in the five days up to and including the date of grant.
 Under the terms of the LTIP, the Company, or one of its subsidiaries, may provide a limited recourse loan to executives who are invited to participate in the LTIP to assist them to purchase Plan Shares (Loan).
 Each Loan will be limited recourse such that a participant's obligation to repay the Loan will be the lesser of the Loan balance or the relevant Plan Share's market value.
 Under the LTIP rules, the Company will retain discretion to waive repayment of all, or part of, any Loan.
 The after-tax value of any dividends paid on the Plan Shares acquired under a Loan will be applied to repay the relevant Loan.
-The grant of Plan shares is accounted for as an option with the loan value representing the strike price of the instrument.
+The grant of Plan Shares is accounted for as an option with the loan value representing the strike price of the instrument.

-Each year's LTIP share grant is split into three equal share tranches which relate to 1 year, 2 year and 3 year performance periods.
+For tranches issued prior to FY2022, each year's LTIP share grant is split into three equal share tranches which relate to 1 year, 2 year and 3 year performance periods.
+After consulting with shareholders, the Board have determined that for the FY2022 grant of the LTIP, there will be a single tranche with a 3 year performance period.